The Olympus OM System

 The T32 is to be preferred to the QA310 as it offers bounce capability and full compatibility with any TTL OM body.
 The QA310 only offers TTL with the OM-2 and Shoe 2; with any other OM body, you are left with auto or manual flash.
 If you found an OM-2 with a QA310 and Shoe 2 included, it's probably not worth getting a T32 and Shoe 3 unless your really need/want the bounce capability of the T32.
 QA310s go for $35 USD on average.

 Olympus had the best selection of Macro flash units of any of the Japanese camera companies.
-On excellent feature was that they all used the same T Power Control Unit and you could buy the different flash units separately.
+One excellent feature was that they all used the same T Power Control Unit and you could buy the different flash units separately.
 The same reminder to ensure that the manual calculator panel is in place as on the other T-series flashes applies to the T Power Control.
 The standard panel was for the use with the 50mm macro lens, with optional accessory panels for the other OM macro lenses.
 Price are even crazier for these macro panels than the standard T-flash panels, so it is wise to check out the availability and pricing of the specific panel/lens combination you are considering.
 As far as selecting among the different flash units, if you use longer lenses with greater working distances, the T28 offers the most power and flexibility with the ability to use it in a single or double-head configuration.
 This versatility is reflected in pricing that ranges from $65 to $280 USD for the bare double-lamp setup to the full system with mounting ring for both flash heads.
 The T10 was the most common & basic OM Macro ring flash and prices run from $40 to $110 USD, sometimes with the T Power Control Unit included.
 The T8, with its diffuser discs, offered even softer lighting than the T10, and was designed for closer working distances than the T28.
 It is the rarest of the three, particularly with a complete set of diffusers.
 Prices tend to start at the high end of the T10 range and go up from there.
+Such are the capabilities of the T10 and T8 units that some enterprising Olympians have managed to adapt them for use with the Olympus micro-4/3s system (some DIY soldering skills required :-)).

 From the start, the OM was intended to be a full system, with a wide range of accessories to provide the versatility demanded by professionals.
 Here is a brief overview of the OM accessory lineup.